-A Master Plan (Planning file CP 09-01) was previously approved for redevelopment of the site; the Notice of Decision was issued on August 13, 2009.
-The applicant has filed a request for the Planning Commission's consideration to amend this 2009 Master Plan approval and construct Phase I of the development which primarily includes changes to the "upper yard".
-This staff report analyzes the proposed development, consisting of Phase I, for compliance with the applicable sections of the Oregon City Municipal Code as well as the Design Guidelines for New Construction, which includes an analysis of the overall impact of the proposed design on the McLoughlin Conservation District.
-Proposed Work includes, but is not limited to: demolishing all the buildings in the "upper yard" except the armory, rehabilitating an existing 13,850 square foot armory building, construction of a new 15,033 square foot office building to serve as the Oregon City Public Works Operations Center, a new elevator connecting upper and lower property sites, a new 5,200 square foot tool storage building, a new 7,520 square foot truck storage shelter with a capacity of parking 40 vehicles, and 147 total parking spaces for additional service vehicles and public parking.
+The HRB analyzed the proposed development, consisting of Phase I of a multi-phased development, for compliance with the applicable sections of the Oregon City Municipal Code as well as the Design Guidelines for New Construction, which includes an analysis of the overall impact of the proposed design on the McLoughlin Conservation District.
+Phase I, the only component of this project subject to the HRB-issued certificate of appropriateness, includes:

+- demolishing all the buildings in the "upper yard" except the armory as well as two truck canopies in the lower yard, and site clearing, - rehabilitating an existing 13,850 square foot armory building, - constructing a new 15,033 square foot office building to serve as the Oregon City Public Works Operations Center, - constructing a new elevator connecting upper and lower property sites, - constructing a new 5,200 square foot tool storage building, - constructing a new 7,520 square foot truck storage shelter with a capacity of parking 40 vehicles, - adding 147 total parking spaces for additional service vehicles and public parking across S. Center Street, and - widening of right-of-way in front of 306 South Center Street